 |Returned Check / Declined Credit Card||$25|

 Unless a third-party funding source is covering your material costs, you are responsible for purchasing your own textbooks and/or materials.
 You can purchase from any vendor of your choosing and Brighton College will supply you with a list of preferred vendors that offer competitive pricing.
-We recommend purchasing textbooks one course at a time since updated versions are periodically released.
+We recommend purchasing textbooks one course at a time since updated versions are released periodically.
 The estimated cost based on our ebook supplier is $1,177 for this program.
 This price may vary depending on the vendor you choose.